Ceruti-S/passwordGenerator/README.md

 * **Backend reliability and performance.**

 ### Detailed Documentation
-For a deep dive into the internal logic, security protocols, and architecture of the application, please refer to the **`documentation.txt`** file included in the repository.
+For a deep dive into the internal logic, security protocols, and architecture of the application, please refer to the **`documentation.md`** file included in the repository.
 It contains a comprehensive breakdown of how the generator operates under the hood, the libraries used (like `zxcvbn4j`), and the entropy logic.

 ---